 Visualization and analysis software package such as McIDAS-V or programming

-languages like IDL, MATLAB etc. may be used to routinely generate animated
+languages like IDL or MATLAB may be used to routinely generate animated

 movies.
-The images below were generated using the jython scripting capabilities in McIDAS-V. These new scripting capabilities in McIDAS-V are currently being improved to allow for remotely running on a server.
+The images in Figure 10 were generated using the jython scripting capabilities in McIDAS-V. These new scripting capabilities in McIDAS-V are currently being improved to allow for remotely running on a server.